laravel/docs/authentication.md

 <a name="authentication-quickstart"></a>
 ## Authentication Quickstart

-> {note} This portion of the documentation discusses authenticating users via the [Laravel Jetstream](https://jetstream.laravel.com) package, which includes UI scaffolding to help you get started quickly.
+> {note} This portion of the documentation discusses authenticating users via the [Laravel authentication starter kit](/docs/{{version}}/starter-kits), which includes UI scaffolding to help you get started quickly.
 If you would like to integrate with Laravel's authentication systems directly, check out the documentation on [manually authenticating users](#authenticating-users).

-<a name="included-routing"></a>
-### Routing

-Laravel's `laravel/jetstream` package provides a quick way to scaffold all of the routes, views, and other backend logic needed for authentication using a few simple commands:

-    composer require laravel/jetstream

-    // Install Jetstream with the Livewire stack... php artisan jetstream:install livewire

-    // Install Jetstream with the Inertia stack... php artisan jetstream:install inertia

-This command should be used on fresh applications and will install a layout view, registration and login views, as well as routes for all authentication end-points.
-A `/dashboard` route will also be generated to handle post-login requests to your application's dashboard.

-<a name="included-views"></a>
-### Views

-As mentioned in the previous section, the `laravel/jetstream` package's `php artisan jetstream:install` command will create all of the views you need for authentication and place them in the `resources/views/auth` directory.

-Jetstream will also create a `resources/views/layouts` directory containing a base layout for your application.
-All of these views use the [Tailwind CSS](https://tailwindcss.com) framework, but you are free to customize them however you wish.

-<a name="included-authenticating"></a>
+<a name="install-a-starter-kit"></a>
-### Authenticating

-Now that your application has been scaffolded for authentication, you are ready to register and authenticate!
-You may simply access your application in a browser since Jetstream's authentication controllers already contain the logic to authenticate existing users and store new users in the database.
+### Install A Starter Kit

+Something about installing a starter kit.

 <a name="path-customization"></a>
 #### Path Customization